The responsible administrator for this section is the Office of Community Standards. The Office of Student Affairs has approval authority.

 2.13.1.
 The cultivation, manufacture, storage, transportation, possession, use, abuse, distribution, sale, or trade of illegal drugs, as well as substances that are generally recognized as dangerous and detrimental to the individual and community, even though they may not be illegal (including, but not limited to, whippits, NBOME, synthetic cannabinoids, non-prescribed performance-enhancing drugs, etc.).

-Possession requires that a person is: 1) in control of a substance, or 2) can access the substance without impediment, or 3) knows where and how to access it (such as in a drawer, closet, or other containing structure).
+Possession requires that a person is: 1) in control of a substance, or 2) can access the substance without impediment, and 3) knows where and how to access it (such as in a drawer, closet, or other containing structure).

 2.13.2.
 The unlawful distribution, possession, social sharing, non-prescribed use or abuse of prescription drugs.